-I have vivid memories of watching my mom put on her makeup in the bathroom mirror.
-Sometimes she’d ask me to brush her long, dark hair and add a polishing cream to the ends to make all the stray hairs lay down flat.
+I have vivid memories of watching my mom put her makeup on in the bathroom mirror.
+Sometimes she’d ask me to brush her long, dark hair and add a polishing cream to the ends to make the stray hairs lay down flat.
 I remember being envious of how beautiful she looked and wondering if I’d ever grow up to be that pretty.
 “Maybe when I’m 27”, I’d think.

 Before I was allowed to wear makeup out of the house, my mom insisted on teaching me how to properly apply my foundation, powder, blush, eyeshadow, eyeliner, and mascara.
 When I’d wear too much eyeliner or dark eyeshadow, per my mother, she’d take my makeup away until I was ready to wear it correctly.
 If I was grounded from wearing makeup, I’d borrow my friend’s eyeliner and apply it in a car mirror on my way to school; totally gross, but middle-school-me didn’t care.
 Reflecting on those years, I am grateful that I had a mother who invested time into me; I know that not all children get to experience that.